mackenziecoushayrichter/MechaCar_Statistical_Analysis/README.md

 * It could be said that this model does predict the MPG of the MechaCar Prototypes effectively
   * This is because the R-squared value of the model is 0.7149
   * This means that using this model about 71% of MPG predictions can be made.
+## Summary Statistics on Suspension Coils
+* The design specifications for the MechaCar suspension coils say that